• Naviguesser for Burning Man 2025

 The current iteration is made from stained basswood pieces cut on a Cricut and glued together.
 The decoration layer uses natural wood veneer.
 Veneer still creates a good visual effect but is prone to delayering and warping.
 I will look into using a bone inlay or a brass sheet for the decoration layer for future iterations.

-The hinge, latch are ring holder are bought from Amazon, but customized:
+The hinge, latch and ring holder are from Amazon, yet customized:

 • The hinge is cut to better fit the dimensions

-• The latch is bend to allow it to lock automatically when lid is closed
+• The latch is bent to allow it to lock automatically when lid is closed

 • The latch receiver is replaced with a piece of brass rod